-▪ Biomedical informatics: Rapidly advancing biotechnology is generating large-scale high-throughput genomic and other types of omic data on human diseases such as cancer and obesity.
-Such massive data has presented unprecedented opportunities as well as challenges to computational biologists to study human diseases from fundamentally novel perspectives, allowing us to examine complex diseases in a more holistic and systems view.
-Our primary research in this line includes developments of data mining framework for biomarker discovery, cancer genome evolution model and next-generation sequencing data analytical pipeline, and network modeling to decipher metabolic network in human diseases in response to various environmental changes.
+▪ Biomedical informatics: The rapidly advancing biotechnology is generating massive high-throughput omics data on human diseases such as cancer and obesity, which has presented unprecedented opportunities as well as challenges to computational biologists to study complex human diseases from a more holistic and systems perspective.
+Our primary focus along this line includes the development of data-driven solutions to cancer diagnosis and treatment, mechanistic study of cancer evolution, gene regulation network modeling to decipher signaling and metabolic networks in complex diseases.

-▪ Machine Learning and Data Mining Algorithms: To efficiently utilize Big Data in the biological field to address complex biological problems and health related challenges, we develop statistical and computational methods for data integration, pattern recognition, and knowledge discovery and particularly focus on solving problems related to automated learning, reasoning and decision-making.
+▪ Big Data, Machine Learning and Data Mining Algorithms: To facilitate the data driven research in our group and more broadly, to efficiently utilize Big Data in the bio field and address health-related challenges, we develop new statistical and computational methods for data mining and integration, pattern recognition, image processing, and knowledge discovery, with specific focus on solving problems related to automated learning, reasoning, and decision-making in biomedical research.

 Funded Projects:"Bioinformatics-guided discovery of dietary microRNA signals in obesity" supported by National Institutes of Health (08/2014-07/2017)